 Recovering compensation in a pedestrian accident means you’ll have to show that the driver or others at fault were negligent.
 In other words, you’ll need to demonstrate that the person acted irresponsibly on the road, causing the accident that injured you.

-Our Dayton pedestrian accident attorney can help you meet four primary standards to prove that negligence occurred in your accident by law:
+Our Dayton pedestrian accident attorney can help you meet four primary standards to prove that negligence occurred in your accident.

 Duty of Care